Angelmaneuver/wallpaper-setting/README.md

 Then, after set the watermark setting, run `Set` or `Reset`.

+### Wallpaper - Movie

+You can set an movie as the VSCode background.

+\* Mute is a specification.

 ### WebSocket

 By preparing a [dedicated server](https://github.com/Angelmaneuver/fortune-slip), wallpaper can be set via WebSocket.